 While the CA and UCA have become huge names in college admissions, there are still plenty of schools that don’t accept either application system.
 If you are applying to these schools, you might not even have to choose between the UCA and CA.

 Here are some notable schools that don’t use either the Universal College App or Common App:

 - University of California system (including UC Berkeley and UCLA)

 - University of Texas system (including UT Austin)

 This is just a starter list.
 As a general rule, public universities tend to have their own systems.
 And some colleges on the CA and UCA also offer their own online application systems.

-To check if a school is on the UCA or CA, simply go to the list of UCA schools and CA schools, and see if the school is on the list (use a “CTRL-F” search to find out quickly for the UCA or just use the search function for CA).
+To check whether a school is on the UCA or CA, simply go to the list of UCA schools and CA schools, and see if the school is on the list (use a ctrl + F to search quickly on the UCA or just use the search function for the CA).

 If you’re mostly applying to schools that don’t use the UCA or CA, for the few colleges you apply to that do use those applications, you might have a bit more flexibility.

 For example, say you’re a California resident applying mostly to public in-state schools, but you’re also applying to Harvard, Princeton, and Johns Hopkins as your reach schools.
 Since all three of those schools are on both the UCA and CA, you would be able to choose between the two applications based on your preferences.

 However, if your reach schools were Stanford and Yale, you would have to use the Common App, since neither of those schools uses the Universal College App.